 Step-by-Step Documentation Planning

-- He helps evaluate your target audience and the message you want to send.
+- He helps evaluate your target audience and the message you want to send to that audience.

-- He analyzes the content involved and organizes it to be disseminated.
+- He analyzes the information involved and organize the content to be disseminated.

-- He ensures that your product documentation is factually accurate, professional looking, and user-friendly.
+- He ensures that your finished product is professional, high-quality and user-friendly.

 Types of Technical Publications:

-Below are some of the types of technical publications Gary has written, designed and produced.
+Below are several lists indicating some of the types of technical publications Gary has written, designed and produced.

 Gary's Product Documentation

-- Hardware and software product manuals and installation instructions.
+- Hardware and software product user's manuals, administrator's guides and installation instructions.